Virginia · Off-grid & homestead potential

 Emporia City generally requires a residential building permit, and it enforces county zoning.
 Onsite septic is permitted by Virginia Department of Health - Crater Health District (Greensville/Emporia).
 Rules change and cities within the county differ — always confirm with the county before you buy or build.

-A typical home in Emporia City costs about $156k, based on the latest county data.
+Land in Emporia City runs about $2,861 per acre, based on the latest county data.

 Emporia City gets about 47.8" of rain a year, with severe drought in roughly 1.1% of years.